-This course examines the ethical issues surrounding the collection, preparation, interpretation, and reporting of digital evidence.
-The American Academy of Forensic Sciences' "Code of Conduct" and the Digital Forensics Certification Board?s?
-Code of Ethics and Standards of Professional Conduct? are critically examined and explored.
+Students examine the ethical issues surrounding the collection, preparation, interpretation, and reporting of digital evidence.
+The American Academy of Forensic Sciences' "Code of Conduct" and the Digital Forensics Certification Board?s ?Code of Ethics and Standards of Professional Conduct? are critically examined and explored.
 Students examine case materials that feature ethical conflicts and approaches to resolving ethical dilemmas.